An Introduction to Emacs Lisp

 1 isn’t really a function.

-If we want to refer to a list without trying to evaluate it, we can wrap it in a call to the
+If we want to refer to a list without trying to evaluate it, we can wrap it in a

 (quote (1 2 3))